robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

 Setup will then ask you to sign in.

 In the lower left, you will see an option to join to the domain instead.
-Slsect 'Domain Join Instead'.
+Select 'Domain Join Instead'.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/37.JPG)